ayunker/ayunker.github.io/_posts/2019-07-31-my-home-screen.md

 Sure, some are buried in folders, but with the way I bucketed my apps, it's easy to see if I have social media notifications, banking notifications, system/app update notifications, etc.

 4. Deciding on new apps - new apps create a second home screen.
-This annoys me now that I'm used to a single home screen.
+This annoys me now that I've gotten  used to a single home screen.
 I have to evaluate if the app is worthwhile; if it is, find a home for it on the first screen.
 Then I'm back down to one home screen, and I have found my zen.